ANZSCO Code Database: Accessing and Understanding the Data

-What are 4?
+What are ANZSCO Codes?

-5 are a hierarchical system used to classify and categorize occupations in Australia and New Zealand.
+ANZSCO Codes are a hierarchical system used to classify and categorize occupations in Australia and New Zealand.
 The system was developed jointly by the Australian Bureau of Statistics and Statistics New Zealand to provide a common language for statistical analysis of the labour market.

-How to access the ANZSCO code database?
+How to Access the ANZSCO Code Database?

 Understanding the ANZSCO code structure

 The ANZSCO code structure is hierarchical and consists of four levels: major groups, sub-major groups, minor groups, and unit groups.
+This structure is hierarchical and consists of four levels.

-Major groups
+1. Major groups

 The first level of the ANZSCO code structure is major groups.
 There are nine major groups, each of which represents a broad field of work.
 Examples of major groups include managers, professionals, technicians, and trades workers.

-Sub-major groups
+2. Sub-major groups

 The second level of the ANZSCO code structure is sub-major groups.
 There are 35 sub-major groups, which are more specific than major groups.
 For example, the sub-major group ‘health professionals’ includes occupations such as doctors, nurses, and dentists, while the sub-major group ‘engineering’ includes occupations such as civil engineer, mechanical engineer, structural engineer, electrical engineer, electronics engineer, electronics and telecommunication engineer, computer engineer, along with many others

-Minor groups
+3. Minor groups

 The third level of the ANZSCO code structure is minor groups.
 There are 94 minor groups, which are even more specific than sub-major groups.
 For example, the minor group ‘registered nurses’ includes occupations such as emergency nurses and pediatric nurses.

-Unit groups
+4. Unit groups

 The fourth and most specific level of the ANZSCO code structure is unit groups.
 There are over 1,000 unit groups, which represent individual occupations.
 Examples of unit groups include primary school teachers, web developers, and graphic designers.